muursh/cryptopals/README.md

 # cryptopals
-Solutions to the cryptocals challenges
+Solutions to the cryptocals challenges that can be found at https://cryptopals.com/